fullstackedorg/docs/README.md

     * Using a hosting service (CloudFlare, Vercel, Netlify, etc.)

 Both cases brings tedious tasks like apps reviews or needing to build out of scope functionalities like logins, rate limiters, cache busters, etc.
-What if we just want to use our quick and small JavaScript app throughout all of our devices without the need to go through any of that?
+What if we just want to use our quick and small web app safely and with all of our devices without the need to go through any of that?

-This project aims to provide a way to build at a very high pace and run full-stack web applications on any device.
+This project aims to provide a way to build at a very high pace and run local-first web-like apps on any device.

 ## How it works

-> This section explains in-depth how FullStacked is able to easily run full-stack JS web apps anywhere.
+> This section explains in-depth how FullStacked is able to easily run local-first web-like apps anywhere.
 > If you are looking for help on how to build an app inside FullStacked, go over the Guides section.

 There are 3 key components in FullStacked